 The IRS Data Retrieval is a feature of FAFSA on the web, which links your FAFSA with your already filed federal tax information through the IRS.
 You may update your FAFSA by linking to your federal taxes and pulling your tax data directly from the IRS ‘auto-filling’ the tax portion of your FAFSA.
 If you do not wish to complete the IRS Data retrieval and are required for verification, you must contact the IRS to request a copy of student and/or parent’s IRS tax return transcript to provide to The Office of Financial Aid.
 (See below, “Requesting an IRS transcript”.)

-NOTE: The student and parent must complete the IRS Data Retrieval separately.
-Please ensure that you have a valid Social Security Number and have already filed taxes for the year 2016.
+NOTE: If the student filed their own tax return, the student and parent must complete the IRS Data Retrieval separately.
+Please ensure that you have a valid Social Security Number and have already filed taxes for the required tax year.